microsoft/AzureTRE/docs/using-tre/tre-for-research/importing-exporting-data.md

     - With the Azure CLI, you can run `az storage blob upload -f /path/to/file --blob-url SAS_URL`.
 [More info](https://learn.microsoft.com/en-us/cli/azure/storage/blob?view=azure-cli-latest#az-storage-blob-upload)

 !!! warning
-    Airlock only supports single files per request.
+    Airlock only supports a single file per request.
 If you need to import multiple files, please zip them before uploading to the request's storage container.

 4. Once you've uploaded your data, head back to the TRE UI and click *Submit* on your draft request.
 This will submit your request for approval.